 Nuno Brandolini is a Director and Chairman of the Compensation Committee.
 Mr. Brandolini was a general partner of Scorpion Capital Partners, L.P., a private equity firm organized as a small business investment company, until June 2014.
 Prior to forming Scorpion Capital and its predecessor firm, Scorpion Holding, Inc., in 1995, Mr. Brandolini served as Managing Director of Rosecliff, Inc., a leveraged buyout fund co-founded by Mr. Brandolini in 1993.
 Prior to 1993, Mr. Brandolini was a Vice President in the investment banking department of Salomon Brothers, Inc., and a Principal with the Batheus Group and Logic Capital, two venture capital firms.
 Mr. Brandolini began his career as an investment banker with Lazard Freres & Co.
 Mr. Brandolini currently serves as a Director of Lilis Energy, Inc., an oil and gas exploration and production company.
 Mr. Brandolini received a law degree from the University of Paris and an M.B.A. from the Wharton School.

-Andrew Langham is a Director and a member of the Governance and Nominating Committee.
+Andrew Langham is a Director and a member of our Governance and Nominating Committee.
 Mr. Langham has been General Counsel of Icahn Enterprises L.P. (a diversified holding company engaged in a variety of businesses, including investment, automotive, energy, gaming, railcar, food packaging, metals, real estate and home fashion) since 2014.
 From 2005 to 2014, Mr. Langham was Assistant General Counsel of Icahn Enterprises.
 Prior to joining Icahn Enterprises, Mr. Langham was an associate at Latham & Watkins LLP focusing on corporate finance, mergers and acquisitions, and general corporate matters.
-Mr. Langham has been a director of: Welbilt, Inc. (formerly Manitowoc Foodservice, Inc.), a global leader in foodservice equipment and systems, since February 2016; Freeport-McMoRan Inc., a natural resource company, since October 2015; CVR Partners LP, a nitrogen fertilizer company, since September 2015; CVR Refining, LP, an independent downstream energy limited partnership, since September 2014; and CVR Energy, Inc., a diversified holding company primarily engaged in the petroleum refining and nitrogen fertilizer manufacturing industries, since September 2014.
+Mr. Langham has been a director of: Welbilt, Inc. (formerly Manitowoc Foodservice, Inc.), a global leader in foodservice equipment and systems, since February 2016; CVR Partners LP, a nitrogen fertilizer company, since September 2015; CVR Refining, LP, an independent downstream energy limited partnership, since September 2014.
+From September 2014 to August 2017, Mr. Langham was a director of CVR Energy, Inc., a diversified holding company primarily engaged in the petroleum refining and nitrogen fertilizer manufacturing industries.
+From October 2015 to March 2018, Mr. Langham was a director of Freeport-McMoRan Inc., a natural resource company.
 Mr. Langham received a B.A. from Whitman College and a J.D. from the University of Washington.